Recycling Solutions for Vertex Coloring Heuristics: Recycle Method

+Let us describe the motivations of the recycle method.
+For the \kCol\ problem, it is known that easy-hard-easy phase transition exists with respect to $k$~\cite{HH.2002,M.2018}.
+The peak of difficulty is said to lie around the chromatic number $k=\chi(G)$.
+In the $k$-fixed strategies, as $k$ gets smaller, the \kCol\ problem must be harder.
+A simple method like the random/greedy method must yield a poor initial solution for such $k$.

+We claim that, when $k$ is small to some extent, a legal $(k+1)$-coloring should be precious in the sense that it cannot be obtained easily.
+We expect that a good $k$-coloring (in terms of the penalty function) could be obtained by a slight modification of the legal $(k+1)$-coloring.
+The expectation is supported by \tabref{extracol}.
+The table shows the distribution of color class sizes in a legal 146-coloring for the {\tt C2000.5} instance that is found by Wu and Hao~\cite{WH.2012}.
+Most of the color classes are large.
+In particular, more than $1/3$ of the 146 color classes are largest independent sets that consist of 16 vertices.
+We also see that only few color classes are small.
+Even though we recolor some small color classes arbitrarily so that there remain at most $k$ colors, we could obtain a $k$-coloring that has few conflicting edges.

-Our expectation that the recycle method should be helpful for a heuristic algorithm is partly supported by theoretical analyses.
-For some configurations of the recycle method, we can derive an upper bound on the penalty value, with respect to the graph size and $k$.
+The last motivation is theoretical.
+Various configurations of the recycle method are possible, according to how to take $K$ (and $\varepsilon$ for the $k$-fixed-penalty) and how to change colors of the vertices in $\bigcup_{i\in K} V_{c,i}$.
+For some configurations, we can derive an upper bound on the penalty value of a generated solution, with respect to the graph size and $k$.